-It is important to read first the Methodology for the presentation of the “War Cycle” in order to understand how the results are presented and what they mean
+It is important to read first the Methodology for presenting the “War Cycle” by context in order to understand how the results are presented and what they mean

-If for all the other contexts, most people with a good general knowledge can confirm the data presented, it is more difficult in the case of Lebanon whose war episodes are not always well known and are sometimes the subject of polemics between the actors themselves.
+If for all other contexts, most people with a good general culture can find their way around and confirm the data presented, it is more difficult in the case of Lebanon, whose war episodes are not always well known and are sometimes the subject of controversy among the actors themselves.

-4 of these data are indisputable (the 1958 crisis, the beginning of the Lebanese war in 1975, the first and second Israeli wars in Lebanon).
+Four of these data points are indisputable (the 1958 crisis, the beginning of the 1975 Lebanese war, the first and second Israeli wars in Lebanon).

-The “War Cycle” has an influence in the Lebanese wars, certainly, but without being able to draw forecasts from it as in Europe or in the Israeli-Arab conflict, because in these 2 other cases, there is at least one per period of amplification.
+The “War Cycle” has an influence in the Lebanese wars, but without being able to make predictions as in Europe or in the Israeli-Arab conflict, because there have not been enough conflicts in the last 15 years to extrapolate anything.

 On the other hand, this Lebanese context remains important to help demonstrate the “War Cycle”.
-For the moment, all the Lebanese wars have followed this cycle, which is interesting to present, even if we do not know how to transform this observation into predictions in the Lebanese context.
+At the present time, all Lebanese wars have followed this cycle, which is interesting to present, even if we do not know how to transform this observation into a forecast in the Lebanese context.